awsdocs/aws-marketplace-user-guide-for-buyers/doc_source/building-a-private-image.md

 1. For **Automation Role**, choose the automation role that you created as a prerequisite step\.

 1. For **Build Logs**, type the name of an Amazon S3 bucket that you want the logs to be stored in\.
-This is the simple bucket name, for example *myawsbucket*, rather than the full DNS name\.
+This is the simple bucket name, for example *DOC\-EXAMPLE\-BUCKET*, rather than the full DNS name\.

 1. For **Private Image Name**, type the name for the new private image\.